 The purpose of the Mecosta County Commission on Aging (COA) is to improve the quality of life of the county's 60-plus population.
 The agency's goal is to support Seniors in their efforts to remain in their own homes, maintaining independence, health, dignity, and self-respect.
 Eligibility for services will be determined on a priority basis.

 The Activity Center's goal is to help area Seniors remain healthy and active through participation in recreational, educational and leisure activities.
-The Activity Center and Commission on Aging encourage the community to share their skills and at the same time enrich their own lives by gaining knowledge through their volunteer experience.
+The Commission on Aging and Activity Center encourage the community to share their skills and at the same time enrich their own lives by gaining knowledge through their volunteer experience.

 Funding of Activities